turingcompl33t/turingcompl33t.github.io/_posts/2022-3-16-Containers-On-AWS.md

 TODO

+See [the appendix](#preparing-a-container-for-lambda) for additional details on the changes required when building a container image for deployment on Lambda.

 ### ECS

 AWS [Elastic Container Service](https://aws.amazon.com/ecs/) (ECS) is among the most flexible and powerful options for deploying containers on AWS.
 ECS is similar to [Kubernetes](https://kubernetes.io/) (and therefore the Kubernetes offering on AWS, [EKS](https://aws.amazon.com/eks/)) in that it abstracts the notion of container services away from the underlying resources on which the services run, but it takes a somewhat lighter-weight approach.
 I find ECS simpler to work with in many respects (e.g. initial setup, management) than EKS, although the tooling available for working with Kubernetes may tip the scales in the other direction.